PavelKastornyy/ansi4j/README.md

 * ParserFactory is thread-safe instance of factory, that can be used for creating N parsers for parsing N texts.
 So, usually there is only one factory.
-* FunctionFinder finds function in a text and resolves found function.
-* Parsers.
-There are two types of parsers:
-    * Parser (created via factory) is a non thread-safe front-end for FragmentParser.
+* Parser is a non thread-safe object that reads text, manages finder and handlers and returns parsed fragment.
 There are two types of Parser:
     * StringParser for parsing String.
 StringParser is very light, so it is possible to create it for every text line.
     * StreamParser for parsing InputStream.
 One instance of StreamParser is created for one instance of InputStream.
+* FunctionFinder finds function in a text and resolves found function.
-    * FragmentParser is a thread-safe back-end for parsing fragment of text.
-There are two types of FragmentParser:
+* FragmentHandler is a thread-safe object for processing fragment of text.
+There are two types of FragmentHandler:
-        * TextParser is a parser for parsing a text that doesn't contain any control functions in it.
+    * TextHandler is a handler for processing a text that doesn't contain any control functions in it.
-          This parser allows to modify this text within system.
+      This handler allows to modify this text within system.
 Default implementation doesn't modify text and just wraps it in TextFragment.
-        * FunctionParser is a parser for parsing functions in a text.
-For every type of function separate function parser exists.
-As a result FunctionParser returns FunctionFragment.
+    * FunctionHandler is a handler for processing functions in a text.
+For every type of function separate function handler exists.
+As a result FunctionHandler returns FunctionFragment.
-* Fragment is a parsed piece of text.
+* Fragment is a processed piece of text.
 There are two types of fragments:
     * TextFragment that contains information about text pieces without functions.
     * FunctionFragment that contains information about functions in text.